ION-WorkoutApp/server/README.md

 1. clone this repo
 2. create the ENV file (see the **Environment** section below)
-3. run `make run`
+3. run `make setup`
-4. run `make fixPermissions`
-5. run `make restart`

-*Why `make fixPermissions`?
+*Why does `make setup` run `make fixPermissions`?
 Because mongodb does funny things with permissions then can't read it's own data directory*

 # Environment